Post by Graveyardbride on Feb 2, 2015 18:48:21 GMT -5

 More than one tragedy has occurred on Boon Island and the lighthouse figures prominently in local ghost lore.
 Coast Guard personnel who service the light have reported feelings of foreboding as they approach the desolate, windswept station.
 Perhaps the more sensitive among them are experiencing the lingering effects of a horrible event that occurred in 1710, long before the erection of the first light tower.
 In that year, the ship Nottingham Galley wrecked on the forsaken outpost and it was weeks before a passing vessel rescued the few survivors who had resorted to cannibalism in order to remain alive.

-Though it is possible the spirits of those unlucky men of long ago – who served as dinner for their shipmates – continue to haunt the island, the more intriguing specter is that of a teenaged bride driven mad.
-Some time during the mid-1800s, a man and his new wife, whose name was Katherine, accepted the keeper’s post at Boon Island Light.
+Though it is possible the spirits of those unlucky men of long ago – who served as dinner for their shipmates – continue to haunt the island, the more intriguing specter is that of a teenage bride driven mad.
+Some time during the 1800s, a man and his new wife, whose name was Katherine, accepted the keeper’s post at Boon Island Light.
 The naive young lovebirds were actually looking forward to the assignment, foolishly believing it would simply be an extension of their honeymoon.
 All went well for about four months, then a devastating blizzard struck.
 The storm hit without warning and the keeper slipped and fell while attempting to secure the lighthouse boat.
 He was knocked unconscious in the process and drowned in the frigid waters.
 Nevertheless, Katherine – apparently a strapping girl – was able to wrest her beloved from the raging surf of the unmerciful Atlantic and drag his body into the tower.
 As she sat grief-stricken beside the ice-encrusted corpse, she wanted nothing more than to join her spouse in eternal rest.
 But her faith forbade suicide, thus, she resisted the urge to surrender to the cruel seas that had made her a widow.
-Huddled in blankets beside her frozen mate, the lady wept and prayed throughout the daylight hours, but when night fell, she arose and climbed the 168 steps of the tower every few hours to trim the wicks and replenish the oil.
-She knew the light must burn on, no matter what.
+Huddled in blankets beside her frozen mate, the lady wept and prayed throughout the day, but when night fell, she arose and, every few hours, made the arduous climb to the top of the tower to trim the wicks and replenish the oil.
+Despite her sorrow and weakened condition, Katherine never forgot lives depended on the lighthouse and she was determined to do her duty.

 Nature’s barrage finally abated, but the distraught young woman could not bring herself to eat.
 After five days without sustenance, she became too weak to climb to the top of the tower and the light went out.
 This was a signal to people on the mainland that something was amiss and a group of men set sail for Boon Island.
 There, they discovered Katherine, near death, lying at the bottom of the spiral stairs, clutching the cold dead hand of the man she loved.